Elastic-Suite/documentation/docs/ElasticSuite/CascadeSearch.md

 ![Sélection_1859](https://elastic-suite.github.io/documentation/docs/ElasticSuite/static/Sélection_1859.png)

-⚠️ For now, the cascade search has only been tested with roman languages (french, italian, spanish, etc...).
-It might not work properly with other languages (english), and especially with languages that rely on word composition (german, dutch, etc...).
+⚠️ **Language Support Note:** By design, the cascade search works out-of-the-box for common romance languages (French, Italian, Spanish, Portuguese, etc.) and English.
+While an implicit word delimiter parameter has been added in recent versions for better analysis, it might still require additional configuration for languages that rely heavily on word composition (like German and Dutch), where adding a word decompounder step in your analysis configuration may be required.

 ### Frontend Configuration